 There’s a lot of bad information on the internet when it comes to choosing which dirt bike to buy.
-This is especially true about the best 4 stroke trail bikes.
+This is especially true about the best 4 stroke dirt bikes for trail riding.

-That’s why I put together this simple guide to help you on what I’ve learned over my 20+ years of dirt bike riding and owning dozens of different bikes.
+That’s why I put together this simple guide to help you on what I’ve learned over my 20+ years of dirt bike riding and owning dozens of motocross and trail motorcycles.

 What’s The Difference Between A Dirt Bike And A Trail Bike?